fedeandri/bugfu-console-debugger/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BugFu lets you log from PHP directly to your Browser JavaScript Console - Meant as an aid to those practicing the ancient art of debugging.
+BugFu lets you log from PHP directly to your Browser JavaScript Console - Meant as an aid to those practicing the ancient art of debugging

 == Description ==